huggingface/diffusers/src/diffusers/schedulers/README.md

 # Schedulers

 - Schedulers are the algorithms to use diffusion models in inference as well as for training.
 They include the noise schedules and define algorithm-specific diffusion steps.
-- Schedulers can be used interchangable between diffusion models in inference to find the preferred tradef-off between speed and generation quality.
+- Schedulers can be used interchangable between diffusion models in inference to find the preferred trade-off between speed and generation quality.
 - Schedulers are available in numpy, but can easily be transformed into PyTorch.

 ## API

 - Schedulers should provide one or more `def step(...)` functions that should be called iteratively to unroll the diffusion loop during the forward pass.
-- Schedulers should be framework-agonstic, but provide a simple functionality to convert the scheduler into a specific framework, such as PyTorch with a `set_format(...)` method.
+- Schedulers should be framework-agnostic, but provide a simple functionality to convert the scheduler into a specific framework, such as PyTorch with a `set_format(...)` method.

 ## Examples